Answers to some of our most frequently asked questions are provided here.

 We have created an SDC folder inside your login project folder.
 When you have finished your document, save a copy into this folder.
 You should then complete an Output Release Form available from our Get in touch page.

-Outputs can only be removed from the Secure Lab environment subject to Statistical Disclosure Control checks by service staff - once checked and deemed safe these are emailed to you.
+Outputs can only be removed from the Secure Lab environment subject to Statistical Disclosure Control checks by trained staff - once checked and deemed safe these are emailed to you.